pratyakshm/WinRice/doc/Settings.md

 Widgets is an optional experience and it can be both disabled and removed.

-WinRice will ask if the user wants to remove Widgets from their device.
+WinRice asks if you want to remove Widgets from your device.

-#### If the user chooses to remove Widgets...

-Widgets functionality is removed from the device.

-#### Otherwise,

-Widgets functionality is not modified by WinRice.

 ## Windows Update

-WinRice applies [these policies](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md#windows-update-optional) to Windows Update.
+WinRice asks if you want to apply [these Windows Update policies](https://github.com/pratyakshm/WinRice/blob/main/doc/Main-brief.md#windows-update-optional).

-#### If the user chooses to apply these policies...

-They are applied.

-#### Otherwise...

-Windows Update policies are not applied.

 ## System